 - be assessed in at least group C in each of the other criteria

-Other applicants: For possible implications of rating groups on grant amounts, see Funding framework and Assessment-based grant reductions.
+Returning applicants: For possible implications of rating groups on grant amounts, see Operating funding framework 2023-24.

 The program officer recommends grant allocations to the CEO (for grants $30,000 and under) and to the OAC board of directors (for grants over $30,000) based on: